Governance

 • Maintaining links with the Catholic Education Service and the government

-The Role of the SELCAT Members
+The Role of the Trust Members

 The Diocesan Education Commission will support the Members in this function.